mgrandrath/nullable_infrastructure_kata_1/README.md

 state as well.
 Whether they succeed or fail depends on the state these other systems are in.

-This is the reason why we implement our domain logic so that we can pass the infrastructure implementations in.
+For this reason why we implement our domain logic in a way so that we can pass the infrastructure implementations in.
 This pattern is called "dependency injection" (TODO link) because we pass in (or "inject") the dependencies our code needs.
-It enables us to pass in versions of the infrastructure interfaces that we have full control over and that we can configure to behave exactly the way we need them to in each individual test.
+It enables us to pass in implementations of the infrastructure interfaces that we have full control over and that we can configure to behave exactly the way we need them to in each individual test.

 One popular approach to provide such controlled infrastructure objects is to use so-called "mock objects" or "mocks".
-These are objects that implement the same interfaces as our infrastructure but are completely separate from our own implementations.
-They are usually created using a mocking library or framework that given an interface creates a matching mock object.
-The primary downside of this approach is that tests using mocks focus on testing the interactions between the tested code and the injected dependency instead of the resulting behavior.
+These are objects that implement the same interfaces as our infrastructure but are completely separate from our own production implementations.
+They are usually created using a mocking library or framework that automatically creates mock objects for a given interface.
+A significant downside of this approach is that tests that use mocks focus on testing the interactions between the tested code and the injected dependency instead of the resulting behavior.
 In general this leads to tests that are tightly coupled to implementation internals and that tend to hinder refactoring.

 The second approach is to use "fakes".
 These are implementations of our infrastructure interfaces that are specifically designed to be used inside tests.
 For example we might use an in-memory database implementation instead of the real one.
-Unless we already have such implementations for other reasons anyway this strategy causes a sigificant amount of maintenance effort.
+Unless we already have such implementations for other reasons this strategy causes a sigificant amount of maintenance effort.
 Also, the behavior of the fake implementation needs to match the real one very closely.

-Nullables offer a third option to this problem.
-As described above Nullable objects provide an "off switch" that allows us to use the actual and real implementation but with its side effect short-circuited.
+Nullables offer a different option to this problem.
+As described above Nullable objects provide an "off switch" that allows us to use the actual production implementations but with their side effect short-circuited.
 This keeps our tests fast and independent of external state.
 It also avoids the need for third party mocking frameworks that can get quite complex.
 Additionally it results in stable tests that don't break easily when the code is refactored.
-This encourages evolutionary design (TODO link).
+This encourages the practice of evolutionary design (TODO link).

+## The Nullable Infrastructure implementation

 It demonstrates the use of